dryrock27/GACDProject/README.md

 Getting and Cleaning Data Final Project
 Steve Whetstone

-Run_Analysis.R  R-Script on Human Activity Recognition using Smartphones dataset
+run_analysis.R  R-Script on Human Activity Recognition using Smartphones dataset

 The script called run_analysis.R will perform the following tasks: